Tulip-Dev/tulip/doc/python/apichanges.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When implementing Tulip plugins in Python (see :ref:`Writing Tulip plugins in Python <tulippythonplugins>`), it can be usefull to declare a file / directory parameter to perform a variety of tasks during the plugin execution: reading / writing graph data to a file, logging messages to a file, ...
+When implementing Tulip plugins in Python (see :ref:`Writing Tulip plugins in Python <tulippythonplugins>`), it can be useful to declare a file / directory parameter to perform various tasks during the plugin execution: reading / writing graph data to a file, logging messages to a file, ...

 Prior to the 4.9 release, it was necessary to declare a file parameter in the plugin constructor the way below::